luxonis/depthai-docs-website/source/pages/calibration.rst

     Retrieve the size of the squares from the calibration target by measuring them with a ruler or calipers and enter that number (in cm) in place of [SQUARE_SIZE_IN_CM].

-    For example, the arguments for the :ref:`OAK-D <bw1098obc>` look like the following if the square size is 2.35 cm:
+    For example, the arguments for the OAK-D (BW1098OBC) look like the following if the square size is 2.35 cm:

     .. code-block:: bash